 Since 1927, we have prided ourselves on creating high quality, innovative and the best fitting wellington boots that last for years to come.
 And with the right care, our wellies have been known to last decades.

-Your Le Chameau wellies deserve to be looked after properly to ensure the continuous comfort, support and resilience of your boots year after year.
-Follow our easy-care instructions to keep them in great condition.
+Your Le Chameau wellies deserve to be looked after properly to ensure the continuous comfort, support, and resilience of your boots year after year.
+Follow our easy boot care instructions to keep them in great condition.

-First, take any excess mud off the boot with a brush making sure to remove any stones or dirt from the zip (if your boots have a zip).
-Then wipe the boot all over with your care sponge, taking care to polish out any stains that have built up over time.
+Continuous Boot care is important to prolong the lifespan of your rubber wellies.
+First, take any excess mud off the rubber boot with a brush making sure to remove any stones or dirt from the zip (if your boots have a zip).
+Then wipe the Wellington boot all over with your care sponge, taking care to polish out any stains that have built up over time.
 Be sure to get beneath the buckles.

 Then, using your rubber spray, give the boot a good spray all over to lubricate it.
 Hold the can from around 30cm away and don't be afraid to use a generous amount.